VincentMasselis/RxUIKotlin/README.md

 Made with love at the [Equisense](http://equisense.com) HQ.
 This library is used in our [Equisense app](https://play.google.com/store/apps/details?id=com.equisense.motion).

-/!\ Work in progress : Destructive code is often commited on this repo, an alpha release will be released with jitpack when the library will be stable enough.
+🛑 **Work in progress** : Destructive code is often commited on this repo, an alpha release will be released with jitpack when the library will be stable enough.

 ## Introduction
 This library is made to manage your subscriptions when fetching data with RxJava2 inside a `Activity`, a `Fragment`, a custom `View` or a `Service`.
 It cancel your request depending of the state of the lifecycle by disposing your subscription (calling `dispose()` on the `Disposable` object).